wide-dot/6809-game-builder/engine/system/to8/controller/joypad.md

     pin 9 : C/Start

 #### Line select sequence
-WARNING : cycle is reset if no update detected on TH line under 1.5 ms (1500 cycles of 6809 cpu)
+WARNING : current cycle id is reset to cycle 1 every 20ms

     Cycle  TH out  TR in  TL in   D3 in  D2 in  D1 in  D0 in 1      HI      C      B       Right  Left   Down   Up